This page will be updated as new information becomes available. Last Updated June 17, 2020.

 - GSA Network: providing online supports and resources for teachers and youths looking for connections.

-- Camp fYrefly: Moving forward and accepting the possibility that this might change.
+- Camp fYrefly: Online delivery for Summer 2020.
 Prophylactics will be attached to the outside door, please take sparingly and save some for others.

 - STI Clinic Sheldon Chumir: not seeing clients for routine testing, and is closed on saturdays.
 Urgent cases are still being seen, including: a person with a confirmed STI diagnosis, a person who has had contact with a confirmed STI diagnosis, a person who is experiencing symptoms of an STI.
 Please call the clinic in advance if you are one of the above to speak with a nurse before coming to the clinic 403-955-6700.